dessn/Pippin/docs/tasks/dataprep.rst

 Default: ``None``

 Overwrite certain SBATCH keys.
-More details can be found at :doc:`usage.html#changing-sbatch-options`_.
+More details can be found at :ref:`Changing SBATCH options`.

 PHOTFLAG_DETECT
 ---------------------